show-karma/stewards-watcher/resources/dydx/faq.md

 **5. I have more questions, how can I contact you?**

-Please reach out to us at dao@karmahq.xyz or join our Discord server https://discord.com/invite/hnZm3MffqQ and ask questions.
+Please reach out to us at dao@karmahq.xyz or join our [Discord Server](https://discord.com/invite/hnZm3MffqQ) and ask questions.